-The Company does not expect the following other new and amended standards, which have yet to be endorsed by the FSC, to have a significant impact on its financial statements:
+The Company does not expect the following new and amended standards, which have yet to be endorsed by the FSC, to have a significant impact on its financial statements:

-- Amendments to IFRS 10 and IAS 28 "Sale or Contribution of Assets Between an Investor and Its Associate or Joint Venture" - IFRS 17 "Insurance Contracts" and amendments to IFRS 17 "Insurance Contracts" - Amendments to IAS 1 "Non-current Liabilities with Covenants" - Amendments to IFRS 17 "Initial Application of IFRS 17 and IFRS 9 Comparative Information " - Amendments to IFRS16 "Requirements for Sale and Leaseback Transactions"
+- Amendments to IFRS 10 and IAS 28 "Sale or Contribution of Assets Between an Investor and Its Associate or Joint Venture" - IFRS 17 "Insurance Contracts" and amendments to IFRS 17 "Insurance Contracts" - Amendments to IAS21 "Lack of Exchangeability"

-(4) Summary of significant accounting policies
+(4) Summary of material accounting policies

-The following significant accounting policies are adopted in the accompanying financial statements.
-The significant accounting policies have been applied consistently to each of the periods presented in these financial statements.
+The material accounting policies presented in the financial statements are summarized below.
+The following accounting policies were applied consistently throughout the periods presented in the financial statements.